Tesla assures Chinese car owners after auto show protest - Up News Info

 On China’s Twitter-like Weibo, Tesla, which is making Model 3 sedans and Model Y sport-utility vehicles in Shanghai, posted pictures of milk tea and coffee sent by owners to its staff and said thanks to customers.
 It also apologized for pressure it brought to customers.

-In earlier posts, it said it has contacted the customer and is working with the local market regulator to investigate the car accident.
+In earlier posts, it said it has contacted the customer and is working with local market regulator to investicate the car accident.

 (Reporting by Yilei Sun and Tony Munroe; Editing by Dan Grebler)